dbushenko/rbt/README.md

 4. #refsTo:ID -- lists all references to this requirement.

 5. #refsFrom:ID -- lists all references from this requirement.

+## Example

+The directory 'example' contains small example with the source requirements defined in directory 'example/src/' and corresponding project file 'example/reqs.edn'.

+The script 'example/run.sh' shows how the user may build the software requirements document and convert it to different formats.
+Bear in mind that it uses pandoc utility which should be installed.
+And pandoc itself uses latex to convert to pdf, so latex also needed for that.

+Converting to docx format is not accurate, after converting the user must fix some styles for tables.

+Examples of the software requirements document in different formats are in the 'examples/target' directory.

 ## License

 Copyright © 2022 Dmitry Bushenko (d.bushenko@gmail.com)